-The Indian markets have started today's session on a positive note.
-The benchmark indices opened at the breakeven mark but soon darted into the positive.
-They have managed to hold on to their gains since then.
-Other key Asian markets are trading strong with Singapore (up 0.7%) leading the pack.
-The US markets closed higher by 0.5% yesterday.
+The Indian markets have started today's session on an extremely strong note.
+The benchmark indices opened above the breakeven mark and have managed to hold on to their gains since then.
+Other key Asian markets are trading in the green with Hong Kong (up 1.9%) leading the pack of gainers.
+The US markets closed higher by 1.2% last Friday.

-Currently in India, heavyweights from the BSE-Sensex are trading strong with banking and auto majors finding investors' favour.
-The BSE-Sensex is trading higher by around 80 points, while the NSE-Nifty is up by about 25 points.
-Buying interest is also being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 1% and 1.3% respectively.
-The rupee is trading at 44.63 to the US dollar.
+Currently in India, heavyweights from the BSE-Sensex are trading strong with auto and construction stocks attracting buying interest.
+The BSE-Sensex is trading higher by around 145 points, while the NSE-Nifty is up by about 45 points.
+Buying is also being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 1% and 1.2% respectively.
+The rupee is trading at 45.45 to the US dollar.